nestauk/ccid_zg_deployment_situation_room/README.md

-# ccid_zg_deployment_prod | Zeitgeist
+# Zeitgeist

-Zeitgeist is a deliberative polling application.
-The source code is held in a different repository, and we'll be deploying a production build into this repository and then serving it through GitHub Pages.
+Zeitgeist is a deliberation and polling facilitation tool for small groups, in-person or online, developed by the Centre for Collecive Intelligence Design.

+This repository contains a static SPA Zeitgeist deployment.